NikitaIT/NikitaIT.github.io-old/about.md

 permalink: /about/
 ---

 I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+Currently doing more in reverse engineering, focused in masm and C++.

-email: agus[at]python.web.id
+email: nikita2008-101@yandex.ru